b-Rocks2718/Dioptase-Pipe-Simple/README.md

 Run the tests with `make all`.

-The test suite consists of all tests used for verifying the emulator, in addition pipeline-specific tests to ensure forwarding and stalls are handled correctly.
+The test suite consists of all tests used for verifying the emulator, in addition pipeline-specific tests to ensure forwarding, stalls, and misaligned memory accesses are handled correctly.